Article

 A prenup can also protect each party's individual assets and finances.
 This can be especially important in situations where one or both parties have significant wealth or debt.

 With this in mind, there are also some drawbacks to prenuptial agreements.
-For example, some people may feel that a prenup takes away from the romantic aspect of a relationship or that it suggests a lack of trust.
-If contemplating marriage also comes with thoughts of the relationship ending- this could be a sign that the situation is unstable.
+For example, some people may feel that a prenup takes away from the romantic aspect of a relationship, or that it suggests a lack of trust.
+If contemplating marriage also comes with thoughts of the relationship ending - this could be a sign that the situation is unstable.

-How to Get a Prenup in Australia
+How to get a prenup in Australia

 The prenup must also be in writing and signed by both marriage parties, preferably in the presence of witnesses.
-It's important to seek legal advice from a family lawyer who specialises in prenuptial agreements to ensure that the agreement is legally binding and enforceable.
+It's important to seek legal advice from a family lawyer who specialises in prenuptial agreements, so that the agreement is legally binding and enforceable; the lawyer can help you to draft the agreement so it covers all the necessary topics before the marriage.

-The lawyer can help you to draft the agreement and ensure that it covers all the necessary topics before the marriage.
-Once the prenup is signed and executed and parties agree on the term- it should be stored in a safe place where both parties can access it if needed in the future.
+Once the prenup is signed, executed, and parties agree on the terms- it should be stored in a safe place where both parties can access it if needed in the future.

-Do You Need a Lawyer for a Prenup?
+Do you need a lawyer for a prenup?

 While it's possible to create a prenuptial agreement without the help of a lawyer, it's not recommended.
 A prenup is a legally binding document, and it's important to ensure that it is fair, reasonable, and enforceable.